adamawaadd/ai-loan-approval/README.md

 ```

 ## To-Do:
 1.)
-Add interpratability column

-2.)
 Make sure my test split is no more than ~5% worse than my training split

-3.)
-Deploy the trained loan application prediction model using Streamlit.